Boostcom/docs.loyalty.boostcom.no/source/includes/api_v3.md

 Parameter | Description
 --------- | -----------
 loyalty_club_slug | unique slugified name of the loyalty club.
-Example: `boosters`. id | member's ID
+Example: `boosters`.

 ### POST (JSON) Parameters

 Parameter | Description | Type
 --------- | ----------- | ---------
-properties | JSON with properties for member | JSON Object properties\['language'\] | Language used by user, if not set then "default_language" is taken from schema | string send_welcome_message | If true, SMS welcome message will be send to member | Boolean send_email_welcome_message | If true and emails configured in loyalty club, email welcome (verification) message will be send to member | Boolean sms_enabled | If true SMS channel will be enabled for member | Boolean email_enabled | If true email channel will be enabled for member | Boolean push_enabled | If true push channel will be enabled for member | Boolean
+properties | JSON with properties for member | JSON Object properties\['language'\] | Language used by user - if not set, then "default_language" is taken from schema | string send_welcome_message | If true, SMS welcome message will be sent to member | Boolean send_email_welcome_message | If true and emails configured in loyalty club, email welcome (verification) message will be send to member | Boolean sms_enabled | If true SMS channel will be enabled for member | Boolean email_enabled | If true email channel will be enabled for member | Boolean push_enabled | If true push channel will be enabled for member | Boolean

 <aside class="notice">
-There is possibility to have multiple SMS welcome messages.
-Sent will be the one that matches Product or default one.
+There is a possibility to have multiple SMS welcome messages.
+The one that matches Product or default one will be sent.
 </aside>

 ### Responses

 * **200** - success with member's properties in response body
-* **400 Bad request** - there are [validation errors](#validation-on-members).
+* **422 Bad request** - there are [validation errors](#validation-on-members).

 <aside class="notice">
-Authentication with <code>X-Member-Token</code> and <code>X-Customer-Private-Token</code>.
+Requires 'BL:Api:Members:Create' permit
 </aside>

 ## Update member